Donald Trump Now Has His Own Chinese Opera

 Donald Trump can already seem larger than life.
-But what if there were two of him?
+But what would the world be like if there were two of him?

 “[Barack] Obama has a half-brother in China,” says Li Kui-ming, the opera’s director and lyricist, referring to Mark Okoth Obama Ndesandjo, an investment consultant living in the southern Chinese city of Shenzhen, who shares the same father as the former U.S. president.
 “So why not write a twin brother for Trump who also lives in China, speaks fluent Chinese, and is the exact opposite of Trump, into my opera?”